Lightning Oak, Forest of Dean

-Symbol of endurance and courage – and strapping virtues such as strength, honour and resistance – the mighty oak is one of England’s most powerful natural emblems and the undisputed monarch of the greenwood.
-Towering of trunk and twisted of twig, the oak stands stoically on many an English village green, watching as the storms, seasons and the currents of time come and go, living for as long as 1,000 years.
+Symbol of endurance and courage – and strapping virtues such as strength, honour and resistance – the mighty oak is one of England’s most powerful natural emblems, and the undisputed monarch of the greenwood.
+Towering of trunk and twisted of twig, the oak stands stoically on many an English village green, watching silently as the storms and seasons and the currents of time come and go, living for as long as 1,000 years.

-Unlike its straight-laced cousins overseas, the eccentric English oak grows with a multitude of tangles and twists, collecting gnarls and knuckles along its branches with each year that passes.
+Unlike its straight-laced cousins overseas, the eccentric English oak grows with endless tangles and twists, and collects gnarls and knuckles along its branches with each year that passes.
 While weathering life’s storms, folk through the ages have sought strength under the oak’s canopy of rustling boughs, in the soothing knowledge that they are but a dot in the passing of its lifetime.